kiran-g/katacoda-scenarios/dockerintro/createimagenodejsapplication/step3.md

     https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

-10. Press CTRL+C to kill the nodejs app to continue
+10. Press CTRL+C in the terminal window to kill the nodejs app to continue